hmc-cs111-spring2016/project-notebook/Entry 1 -- April 3.md

 The second thing I want feeback for is all of the questions in the previous section.
 I'm worried that I don't have a completely concrete project direction at this point.
 I'm happy to do the visualization project, but would this be enough of a DSL?
 Do you think it would be useful for users?
 Would it be beneficial to let users compare multiple different wine visualizations?
 If I do this, when should I generate the graphs and how should I store wines into the database?
 By that, I mean should I make a tasting note and focus on immediately generating a visualization, or should I store it into a database and generate a visualization after I access it in the database?
 Actually, I probably should just focus on things that don't deal with databases and think about how to make a visualization from a single program.
 Would this be a good direction for the project?
 If so I think my next steps are: write the tasting notes format, generate a visualization, then add the ability to generate multiple visualizations.
 Are there alternative next steps or directions I could do with that project?

+One final question I have: if I end up doing the visualizations, any suggestions for a language I could use?
+I know Scala has limited tools for it, but if I wanted to make the visualizations more complex, I would think about using another language in conjunction with Scala.
+Suggestions?
+I've done d3/SVG for web visualizations before, but I think I'd be looking for something else.
+I haven't looked into this at all yet, so I'm also going to do research on this in the very near future.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**